mars-planet/mars_city/MOCC/docs/MOCC_implementation.rst

 :ref:`Section 1 <sec_1>` deals with the choice of communication channels.
 Sections :ref:`2 <sec_2>`, :ref:`3 <sec_3>`, :ref:`4 <sec_4>` and
-:ref:`5 <sec_5>` explain implementation restrictions and considerations of the Planning, Operations, Configurations, Telemetry and Commands subsystems, respectively. :ref:`Section 6. <sec_6>` covers the validation and verification procedures.
+:ref:`5 <sec_5>` explain implementation restrictions and considerations of the Planning, Operations, Resources, Telemetry and Commands subsystems, respectively. :ref:`Section 6. <sec_6>` covers the validation and verification procedures.
 Finally, :ref:`Section 7. <sec_7>` deals with miscellaneous factors that need to be addressed or acknowledged when implementing the :term:`MOCC`.